Updated: Aug 18

 In Reykjavik, you will find many great restaurants that offer Hakarl on their menu.
 One of them is the Icelandic bar which is said to serve the best Hakarl in Reykjavik.

 How much is the fermented shark in Iceland?

 The cost of Hakarl depends on the place we are getting it from.
 It can cost a fortune if you go for it in a restaurant.
-In some of the restaurants it is served as a side, and few cubes can cost around 5$.
-Not the best idea for those who are travelling on low budget.
+In some of the restaurants, it is served as a side, and a few cubes can cost around 5$.
+Not the best idea for those who are traveling to Iceland on a budget.
 What would be a visit to Iceland, without trying its typical cuisine though?
 Hakarl - Icelandic fermented shark is indeed one of the most typical food you should try.